 - Replace the Additional Member System with the Single Transferable Vote for Scottish Parliament elections

 - Work with other parties to further a culture of respect and use the pandemic experience go make Holyrood more flexible and family friendly

 - Introduce a recall system for MSPs

 - Strengthen and expand the public’s right to information and introduce a new duty to record so the public can access information on important ministerial meetings

 - Increase usage of Citizens’ Assemblies

 Replacing the Additional Member System with a fairer alternative is a welcome pledge as is a return to four-year parliamentary terms.
-The Scottish Lib Dems are the only main party with these pledges but the SNP and the Greens support STV in principle so electoral reform in that shape could be on the table.
+The Scottish Lib Dems are the only main party with these pledges but the SNP support STV in principle so electoral reform in that shape could be on the table.
 Although it is worth noting that such a change would require a two-thirds majority.

 Using lessons learnt from the pandemic to make Holyrood more flexible is also welcome as it hints at the continuance of a hybrid parliament even when we return for normality.
 The Scottish Conservatives have also hinted at this in their manifesto.
 Such a change would be beneficial for constituents as well as the MSPs representing them.